rajathbtu/parking_lot/README.md

-This is the solution of the problem statement given by greektrust for GoJek
+This is the solution of the problem statement given by greektrust for GoJek.

 A multi-storey parking lot that can hold up to 'n' cars at any given point in time.
 Each slot is given a number starting at 1 increasing with increasing distance from the entry point in steps of one.
 I want to create an automated ticketing system that allows my customers to use my parking lot without human intervention.